"

 Thinking about “presence” emerged in the 1990s as a measure of how the newly developed virtual environments differed, or not, from regular, in-person environments.

-As we saw in the previous discussion, in the literature on distance education there emerged the discussion around transactional distance, and the goal of a well-designed and well-executed correspondence course was to reduce the transactional distance between the learner and the learning.
+As we saw in the previously, discussion emerged in the literature on distance education around transactional distance, and the goal of a well-designed and well-executed correspondence course was to reduce the transactional distance between the learner and the learning.
 Transferring this same goal to the online distance education environment, the Community of Inquiry Framework attempts to further analyze the different elements that go into reducing the transactional distance between the learner, the learning and the mediating learning environment.

-Translating the idea of presence to the online learning environment has provided us a way to talk about the multiple dimensions of being an online participant.
+Translating the idea of presence to the online learning environment has provided us a way to consider the multiple dimensions of being an online participant.
 Specific to our role as teachers and instructors, the Community of Inquiry speaks to the dimensions that relate to successful online learning environments.

-The Community of Inquiry Model describes the intersections of Social Presence, Teacher Presence, and Cognitive Presence, in an attempt to establish an immersive learning environment.
-All three of the critical “presences” depicted by the Community of Inquiry model must be addressed and nurtured in order for everyone to get the most out of technology-mediated teaching and training.
+The Community of Inquiry Model identifies three dimensions to the idea of presence, calling them Social Presence, Teacher Presence, and Cognitive Presence, and describes where they intersect.
+All three of the critical presences depicted by the Community of Inquiry model must be addressed and nurtured in order for everyone to get the most out of technology-mediated teaching and training.

 Community of Inquiry Venn Diagram indicating how the educational experience is an intersection of social, cognitive and teaching presence